jesyspa/snakt-design/Design/folding-unfolding.md

       one described in the annotation system is applied.
     - if the `PredCtx` contains the **write** access of any sup-path `q.*` , a substitution similar to the one described in the annotation system is applied.
+    - shared-predicate of `q` or any sup-path `q.*` and read access of any sup-path `q.*` can be duplicated.
+    - **Note:** the substitution has to include the predicates and the access removed in the first two points.
+      Otherwise, assignments like `x = x.next` can be problematic.
 - call:
     - The annotation system guarantees that the same unique predicate is not required twice
     - The annotation system guarantees that if a unique-predicate is required, unique-predicates from its sup-paths are